To designate certain Federal land in the State of California as wilderness, and for other purposes.

 Length: 44 pages

-This bill was introduced on October 16, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on October 16, 2017, in a previous session of Congress, but it did not receive a vote.

 Oct 16, 2017